|

 “You’re reaching, Gene.”

-I wanted to disagree with Gene, but he was right.
 I was blinding myself intentionally, focusing on everything but the red flags.
 It was time I addressed them.

 “Yeah.
 I am, and I do.”